RoboZoom/GraphQL-Helix-Sample-v2/README.md

 `npx nx serve api`

+## Task

-Task: Implement the following query and mutations through the graphQL end point:
+Implement the following query and mutations through the graphQL end point:
 - `getFooByID(id: String): Foo`
 - `createFoo(fooInput: FooInput)`  - You will need to define `FooInput`
 - `createBar(barInput: BarInput)`  - You will need to define `BarInput`